Abortion ruling prompts variety of reactions from states

 Political control: Republicans hold super-majorities in both Statehouse chambers.
 Republican Gov. Kristi Noem is up for reelection this year and has been an ardent opponent of abortion rights.

-Effect of Supreme Court ruling: South Dakota has a trigger law that immediately banned abortions except if the life of the pregnant woman is at risk.
+Effect of Supreme Court ruling: South Dakota’s trigger law immediately banned abortions except if the life of the pregnant woman is at risk.

-What’s next: Noem has said she planned to call a special session to craft laws for the new legal landscape if Roe v.
-Wade was overturned.
+What’s next: Noem has called for a special session to craft laws under the new legal landscape now that Roe v.
+Wade is overturned.
 She hasn’t commented on specific legislation, but lawmakers have floated proposals that would make it more difficult for women to seek an abortion out of state.
 However, South Dakota voters rejected outright bans in 2006 and 2008, and abortion rights advocates are preparing for a similar referendum on abortion access.
-An outright ban on abortions could eventually be challenged through a citizen-initiated ballot measure.
+The ban on abortions could eventually be challenged through a citizen-initiated ballot measure.

 ———